It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 3.6 Assumptions and More

-Every model you use has underlying assumptions which, if not met, could potentially result in incorrect inferences about the effects, performance, or predictive capabilities of the model.
-The standard linear regression model we’ve shown is no different, and it has a number of assumptions that must be met for it to be statistically valid.
+The standard linear regression model we’ve come to know is no different, and it has a number of assumptions that must be met for it to be statistically valid.
 Briefly they are:

 That your model is not grossly misspecified (e.g., you’ve included the right features and not left out important ones)